K02D/AI-Projects/Minesweeper/README.md

 The above logical sentence says that out of cells A, B, C, D, E, F, G, H, exactly 1 of them is a mine.

-There will be cases when there are no known safe moves (0 % chance of clicking on a mine).
+There will be cases when there are no known safe moves even after inferring as much as possible.
 When this happens, the AI chooses a random cell.
 Hence, even though the AI plays optimally, it can lose.

 Video demonstration: https://youtu.be/fIpO5daehyM